bfemiano/song_plays_workshop_tutorial/Putting_it_all_together.md

 ## Let's start!

 ### Step 1.
-Bring the jar you just built into a top-level ocation.
+Bring the jar you just built into a top-level location.

 In the VM run: